-The University of Liverpool Management School is one of an elite group of institutions worldwide to be AACSB-Accredited.
+The University of Liverpool Management School is one of an elite group of institutions worldwide to be AACSB-Accredited and EQUIS-Accredited.
 The Management School will be offering a number of generous Scholarships and Study Awards for 2020, find out more by visiting the Scholarships webpage.

 The MSc Economics offers students rigorous training in economic theory and analytical methods to answer pressing socio-economic questions.
 It places much emphasis on using the appropriate theoretical framework for interpreting various current economic and financial issues.
 These include the economic impact of rising US trade tariffs, Brexit, shocks in exchange rates, China as an economic power, reducing poverty, and the rise in global market power of firms.